paul-csc/Fex-Compiler/README.md

 ## Usage

-Run the compiler with a file:
+Run the interpreter with a file:

 ```bash
 fex program.fex